jelic98/lang-switch/README.md

 Multi-language support for PHP

 <b>Description:</b><br/>
-	This is a lightweight multi-language support library for websites wirtten in PHP.
+	This is a lightweight multi-language support library for websites written in PHP.
+Put all strings in one file per language and let the library do the rest.
 Folder "text" contains all translated strings.
 Folder "logic" contains language getter and setter.
-Now it's only working with languages, but the plan is to exand it.
+Now it's only working with 2 languages, but the plan is to exand it.
 Feel free to contribute!

 <b>Installation:</b><br/>
   Pull this repository.